 The purpose of the experiment was to determine how far people were willing to go in order to obey the commands of an authority figure.
 Milgram found that 65% of participants were willing to deliver the maximum level of shocks despite the fact that the learner seemed to be in serious distress or even unconscious.

-Recently, Jerry Burger, a psychology professor at Santa Clara University, replicated Milgram’s famous study with some modifications to address the ethical concerns of study.
+Recently, Jerry Burger, a psychology professor at Santa Clara University, replicated Milgram’s famous study with some modifications to address the ethical concerns of the study.
 The challenge, Burger explained, was to come up with a version of Milgram’s procedures that still provided useful comparisons to the original study without posing risk to the participants’ well-being.

 Why do Milgram’s experiments remain so relevant and important today?
 Burger explained in an issue of the APS Observer: